South Korea says top North Korean official executed

 North Korea is a closed, authoritarian country with a state-controlled press that often makes it difficult for outsiders, and even North Korean citizens, to know what's happening in the government.

-Rival South Korea, which runs several intelligence organizations mainly tasked with spying on North Korea, has a mixed record on reporting developments in the country.
+Rival South Korea, which runs several intelligence organizations mainly tasked with spying on North Korea, has a mixed record on reporting developments across the border.
 In May, a former North Korean military chief, who Seoul said had been executed, was found to be alive and holding several new senior-level posts.

-Jeong Joon Hee, a spokesman for Seoul's Unification Ministry, told reporters Wednesday that Kim Yong Jin, a vice premier in North Korea's cabinet, had been executed.

-Jeong said Kim was in charge of education affairs, but refused to disclose why and when South Korea believes he was executed.
-He also didn't explain how his ministry obtained the information.
+Jeong Joon Hee, a spokesman for Seoul's Unification Ministry, told reporters Wednesday that Kim Yong Jin, a vice premier on education affairs in North Korea's cabinet, had been executed.
+Jeong gave no further details, including why and when his ministry believes he was executed and how it obtained the information.

 The rival Koreas have shared the world's most heavily fortified border since the end of the 1950-53 Korean War, and they bar ordinary citizens from exchanging phone calls, letters and emails without special permission.